-Because the Office of Undergraduate Admissions at Binghamton University doesn't receive Advanced Placement score reports until July, students will probably not receive official University notification about AP credit until after summer orientation.
-Nevertheless, students may proceed with registration using common sense and the information in this section about the AP policy for CCPA students.
+Because our Undergraduate Admissions Office does not receive advanced placement (AP) score reports until July, students probably will not receive official University notification about AP credit until after summer Orientation.
+Nevertheless, students may proceed with registration using common sense and the information in this section about the AP policy for human development students.

 Guiding principles regarding AP credit

-- The Advanced Placement credit you will be awarded may not be turned down.
-If you are awarded Advanced Placement credit for a particular course, you will not receive credit if you repeat the course here.
+- You cannot turn down the AP credit you are awarded for a particular course.
+This means you will not receive credit if you repeat the course here at Binghamton University.

-- Advanced Placement credit will be listed on your Binghamton University transcript under the heading of "Exam Hours."
-There is no grade attached to any Advanced Placement credit awarded to you.
+- AP credit will be listed on your Binghamton University transcript under the heading of "exam hours."
+There is no grade attached to any AP credit awarded to you.

 - No credit is awarded for scores of 1 or 2.

-- AP exam scores yield four credits, unless otherwise noted in the equivalencies.
+- AP exam scores yield 4 credits, unless otherwise noted in the AP equivalencies (see link, below).

 Review AP equivalencies (these were compiled by Harpur College but are accurate for CCPA as well)